r-lib/pkgdown/tests/testthat/_snaps/build-reference-index.md

 # errors well when a content entry is empty

+    i In index: 1.
+    Caused by error in `check_all_characters()`:
-    Item 2 in section 1 in reference in '_pkgdown.yml' is empty. i Either delete the empty line or add a function name.
+    !
+Item 2 in section 1 in reference in '_pkgdown.yml' is empty.
+    i Either delete the empty line or add a function name.

 # errors well when a content entry is not a character

+    i In index: 1.
+    Caused by error in `check_all_characters()`:
+    !
 Item 2 in section 1 in reference in '_pkgdown.yml' must be a character. i You might need to add '' around e.g. - 'N' or - 'off'.

 # errors well when a content entry refers to a not installed package

+    i In index: 1.
+    Caused by error in `purrr::map2()`:
+    i In index: 1.
+    Caused by error in `.f()`:
+    !
 The package `notapackage` is required as it's used in the reference index.

 # errors well when a content entry refers to a non existing function

+    i In index: 1.
+    Caused by error in `purrr::map2()`:
+    i In index: 1.
+    Caused by error in `.f()`:
+    !
 Could not find documentation for rlang::lala

 # can use a topic from another package